paulbernius/Django/README.md

 <br/><br/>
 Upon reading Python documentation, I found how to use <a href="https://svn.python.org/projects/external/Jinja-2.1.1/docs/_build/html/api.html">Jinja</a> to create if-else statements inline with HTML code.
 <br/><br/>
-Adding this code in my home HTML file allowed me determine whether or not a user has been authenticated or not.
+Adding this code in my ```home.html``` file allowed me to determine whether or not a user has been authenticated.
 If so, display the home page.
 If not, request the user to login.
 ```
 {% if user.is_authenticated %}
 {% else %}